XtremeBean99/AI4/AI4.md

   - Make sure your script is capable of running continuously to capture real-time data.
   - Validate the results by cross-checking with known information or debugging outputs.

-**Goal**: Successfully decrypt the broadcast message and understand the content.
+**Goal**: Successfully decrypt the broadcast message, send back the discovered password and caputre the final flag.